-I try to respond to emails within 2 business working days so if you do not hear back from me, please resend your message and attachment with a subject heading that identifies you as a student in my class.
-For example (e.g.) a subject heading that works would be: 'urgent message from Joe Smith in 2135A'.
-A message that might not be caught in my spam trap or not read could be something like, 'Happy new year!'
-I suggest you write your subject heading first; attach your attachments; then write the main body of your email to me; then repaste our relevant correspondence below your email; and finally send a copy of your email to yourself as proof of date and time you wrote me.
+Generally I respond to your email within 2 business working days so if you do not hear back, resend your message and attachment with a subject heading that identifies you as a student in this class.
+For example [e.g.], a subject heading that works would be: 'urgent message from Indio Azram in IR2135A'.
+A message that could inadvertently be deleted or remain unread would be something like 'thanks'.
+Not changing your subject heading could result in me not opening up your newer email.
+Make sure the subject heading flags an important email so it is not deleted as professors regularly receive a lot of spam.